 Our fabrics have been renowned for their “rarity” for a very long time.
-For example, Arpin products are frequently given as dowries to newlyweds, accompanying them throughout their married lives.
+For example, Arpin products were frequently given as dowries to newlyweds, accompanying them throughout their married lives.

 Our workshop combines our ancestral heritage with modern techniques to create customised products which meet even the highest standards.